Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 )next()

-)For example, you can use the below code to get the stack node from a workspace node.
+)For example, the following code can be used to get the stack node from a workspace node:

 const stackNode = workspaceNode.in();